 - Plain pork rinds (not a staple per se, but I enjoy them)

 - THM Pure Stevia Extract Powder (we buy the 4 oz. package to save money, but you can get a 1 oz. package as well) and THM Super Sweet Blend are my go-to sweeteners.
-They can both be purchased from the Trim Healthy Mama online store, but I usually purchase from Swanson Vitamins to take advantage of their free shipping on orders over $50.

 - Whey Protein Powder (Swanson brand is not technically on plan anymore due to a change in ingredients, but the nutritional info hasn’t changed a lot and Swanson often offers great deals plus free shipping so I personally still use Swanson brand for cost efficiency.)